tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 All conference participants are invited to submit abstracts representing their work, however the Program Committee reserves the right to schedule accepted abstracts to fit space and time constraints, as well as the right to limit the number of oral presentations by any single presenting author.

+Please write your abstract for a general audience**, providing context for your presentation and avoid unexplained jargon. _Note that this is not a venue for reporting the results of research in your discipline._

+Abstract submissions should be written in English and limited to no more than 6,000 characters (including spaces).
+You may include references, figures, tables, and if appropriate, supplemental material.

 **The deadline for submission of abstracts is 1 August 2022.**

 ### Process Overview

 You will be writing your abstract in Pensoft's ARPHA online publishing platform.
 ARPHA allows you and your co-authors to collaborate (although only one person at a time) through the creation and revision process of your draft.

 After submitting your abstract for review, it will be edited and peer reviewed by session organizers and volunteers from the Program Committee.
 The review process is designed to not only enhance the accessibility of your content by the general reader but to help improve your presentation.
-Submissions will also be assessed for suitability for TDWG's conference theme _Stonger Together: Standards for linking biodiversity data_ and [vision and mission] (INSERT URL).
+Submissions will also be assessed for suitability for TDWG's conference theme _Stronger Together: Standards for linking biodiversity data_ and [vision and mission] (INSERT URL).

 Abstracts will be published with digital object identifiers (DOIs) upon acceptance and after any registration fees have been paid.